Alexiou981/countries-of-the-world-quiz/README.md

 - Creating a workspace on Codeanywhere.com:
     - Login to your account, in this case, I logged in using my GitHub account.
     - On the workspaces tab click on the "New Workspace".
-    - Go back to your Github repositories page and find the repository you want to create a workspace for, in this case, sourdough-enthusiasts.
+    - Go back to your Github repositories page and find the repository you want to create a workspace for, in this case, "countries-of-the-world-quiz".
     - Click on the repository and inside of it at the top right-hand corner there is a button that says "Code".
     - Click on the code button and copy the https URL from it.
     - Paste this URL in code anywhere inside the "Create from your project repository" field.